Francis Bernard (artist): Exhibitions

-In 1974, Francis Bernard exhibits work at the Swedish Cultural Center in Paris: a polychromatic sculpture on the occasion of an exhibition of works from the Salvador Allende Museum, Santiago, Chile.
+In 1974, Francis Bernard exhibited work at the Swedish Cultural Center in Paris: a polychromatic sculpture on the occasion of an exhibition of works from the Salvador Allende Museum in Santiago, Chile.

-A few years later, Francis Bernard undertakes a graphic transcription of « AMERICA » a poem by Michèle Lalonde from Quebec.
-Presented as billboards, this work will be shown in Montreal, as well as in the Luxembourg museum in Paris in December 1980.
+A few years later, Francis Bernard undertook a graphic transcription of "AMERICA", a poem by Michèle Lalonde from Quebec.
+Presented on billboards, this work was shown in Montreal, as well as in the Musée du Luxembourg in Paris in December 1980.

-In 1981, Francis Bernard creates a graphic series based on the character Père Duchesne.
-This will be shown for two months at the Centre Pompidou.
-The series is a collection of 150 drawings and paintings and constitutes the « Théâtre pictural du Père Duchesne ».
-It is inspired by the Jean-Pierre Faye play, Les dernières journées du père Duchesne, which uses historical material from the revolutionary newspaper« Le Père Duchesne ».
-Twenty two panels of this series are also presented at the French-Italian Cultural Center, during the biennial Venice carnival on the theme "The masks of Marat".
+In 1981, Francis Bernard createed a graphic series based on the character Père Duchesne.
+This was shown for two months at the Centre Pompidou in Paris.
+The series is a collection of 150 drawings and paintings and constitutes the "Théâtre pictural du Père Duchesne".
+It was inspired by the Jean-Pierre Faye play, Les dernières journées du père Duchesne, which uses historical material from the revolutionary newspaper Le Père Duchesne.
+Twenty two panels of this series were also presented at the French-Italian Cultural Center, during the biennial Venice carnival on the theme "The masks of Marat".